-They keep arteries healthy
+They keep arteries healthy.

-They help to limit potential damage to our arteries, which are caused by bursts of high blood sugar.
+They help limit potential damage to our arteries, which are caused by bursts of high blood sugar.
 They also insulate our nerve cells keeping our skin and arteries healthy, dramatically reducing the risk of a heart attack.

 They balance lipids